CMSDAS/root-short-exercise/_episodes/02-get-root.md

 # Again the ROOT version (this also works with older ROOT versions)
 root-config --version

+# Check that ROOT was built with C++14 support
+# The output must contain one of -std=c++{14,17,1z}
+root-config --cflags

-# Expert details about the ROOT configuration
+# List all the ROOT configuration options that can be checked
 root-config --help
 ```

 > ## Find your way to access ROOT!
-> For the exercises later you need at least ROOT 6.18.
+> For the exercises later you need at least ROOT 6.18 and C++14 support.
 Feel free to set up for yourself your preferred environment satisfying this requirement!
 {: .challenge}